SciML/SciMLDocs/docs/src/highlevels/function_approximation.md

 ## Lux.jl: Explicitly Parameterized Neural Networks in Julia

 [Lux.jl](https://github.com/avik-pal/Lux.jl) is a library for fully explicitly parameterized neural networks.
-Thus while alternative interfaces are required to use Flux with many equation solvers (i.e. `Flux.destructure`), Lux.jl's explicit design marries very easily with the SciML equation solver libraries.
+Thus, while alternative interfaces are required to use Flux with many equation solvers (i.e. `Flux.destructure`), Lux.jl's explicit design marries effortlessly with the SciML equation solver libraries.
 For this reason, SciML's library are also heavily tested with Lux to ensure compatibility with neural network definitions from here.